fangyuzou/Algorithm/README.md

 # Algorithm
-This directory includes some of the algorithms appearing in the coursera course \emph{Algorithm} by Princeton University.
+This directory includes some of the algorithms appearing in the coursera course *Algorithm* by Princeton University.